kaosborn/KaosCollections/README.md

 Based on order statistic B+ trees, the classes that emulate Microsoft's SortedDictionary and SortedSet provide greater capability than their counterparts while outperforming them for large collection sizes.
-Two classes without Microsoft BCL equivalents are included - a sorted bag class and a sorted map class.
+Also included is a bag class and a map class.
 All classes provide getting elements by index, getting the index of an element, range removal by index, range enumeration, and more.

 Primary types provided are:

 * `RankedDictionary<TKey,TValue>` - for collections of key/value pairs with distinct keys that can be accessed in sort order or by index.
 * `RankedSet<T>` - for collections of distinct items that can be accessed in sort order or by index.
 * `RankedMap<TKey,TValue>` - for collections of key/value pairs with nondistinct keys that can be accessed in sort order or by index.
-[New to v4.0.0]
 * `RankedBag<T>` - for collections of nondistinct items that can be accessed in sort order or by index.
 Also known as multisets.

 This library is built as a .NET Standard project with multitargeting to: